RohitashGarhwal/QucikQR/README.md

 # QucikQR
-This is a QR Code Generator web application.
+This is a QR Code Generator web application